rinas-ink/TestTaskManifoldLearning/README.md

 ## How to run
 1. Run `docker build --tag <your tag> .`
 2. Run `docker run -it -v <path to folder where you want to see saved images>:/app/output <your tag>`.
 It's very important to run in interactive mode and with host folder mounted to docker container.
 Matplotlib image with map will be saved to that folder.
+3. Tests doesn't have any dependencies, except internal (map.py) and can be run without docker if needed.

 ## Some assumptions